Strange is currently back as a member of the Illuminati.

 Whilst under interrogation by Captain America, Black Widow and Falcon, Jasper Sitwell mentions Stephen Strange as one of the threats HYDRA plans to eliminate by using Zola's algorithm.

-Doctor Strange is set to appear in his first feature film released November 4th 2016, as part of Phase 3 of the Marvel Cinematic Universe.
-It will be directed by Scott Derrickson (Sinister, Deliver Us From Evil) and is being rewritten by Jon Spaihts based on a script by Dean Donnelly and Johnathan Oppenheimer.
-Sherlock and Star Trek Into Darkness star Benedict Cumberbatch was announced to play the part of Stephen Strange.
+Doctor Strange appeared in his first feature film released November 4th 2016, as part of Phase 3 of the Marvel Cinematic Universe.
+It was directed by Scott Derrickson (Sinister, Deliver Us From Evil).
+Sherlock and Star Trek Into Darkness star Benedict Cumberbatch portrayed Strange, with a supporting cast consisting of Tilda Swinton as the Ancient One, Chiwetel Ejiofor as Karl Mordo, Benedict Wong as Wong, Rachael McAdams as Christine Palmer, and Mads Mikkelsen as Kaecillius, the villain.

 He also appears in: